zhu-weijie/sync-sphere/dsa.md

 (1:02:06) If the root is none, we just return zero directly.
 And that's it.
 Clean recursive DFS to find the depth of a tree.
 No visited set, no loops, no fancy tricks, just classic recursion going all the way down and bubbling the answers back up.
 All right, let's tackle the number of islands problem.
 So, here's the setup.
 You're given a two-dimensional grid of ones and zeros.

-(1:02:31) Think of ones as land and zeros as water.
-Your job is to count how many separate islands there are.
-And an island is just a group of land tiles connected vertically or horizontally, not diagonally.
-This problem can be solved in a few different ways, but we're using DFS here.
-We're exploring connected land, and we want to mark it all once we visited it.
-Let's break down how the solution works.

 ```python
 class TreeNode:
     def __init__(self, val=0, left=None, right=None):